Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 DeMarcus Cousins Could Have Been a Laker

-The Lakers signing LeBron James was the biggest news of this summer's free agency period, that is, until it was announced that DeMarcus Cousins would sign a one-year, $5.3 million contract with the Golden State Warriors.
+The Lakers agreeing to a deal with LeBron James was the biggest news of this summer's free agency period, that is, until it was reported that DeMarcus Cousins agreed to sign a one-year, $5.3 million contract with the Golden State Warriors.

 Almost instantaneously, Twitter was on fire with tweets about the disbelief that no one offered Cousins a max deal, the rich getting richer, how it would make the upcoming season unnecessary and how the move would ruin the league.

-Cousins told The Undefeated's Marc J. Spears that he didn't receive any significant contract offers before picking up the phone to call the defending champs, who signed him to the mid-level exception, a remarkable deal even considering that Cousins might not play until after the All-Star break.
+Cousins told The Undefeated's Marc J. Spears that he didn't receive any significant contract offers before picking up the phone to call the defending champs, who will sign him to the mid-level exception, a remarkable deal even considering that Cousins might not play until after the All-Star break.

 Anthony Slater @anthonyVslater